-Paving Jointing Sand & Sand Stabilising Solutions - Online Shop
+Paving Sand Stabilising - FAQS - Online Shop

-Paving ‘Jointing Sand Stabilisers’ are not normally the same thing as a “Paving Sealer” as sand stabilisers are more specifically designed to penetrate into the loose graded sand used to fill the joints, in order to bind the sand grains together between the blocks in the ‘flexibly’ laid pavement i.e. bedded in compacted sand and fill.
-The stabilised sand then greatly reduces weed growth and the sand grains being eroded by weathering.
-Where necessary, higher performance , specialist applied jointing sand stabilisers can be used to resist sand loss in commercial areas e.g. by Mechanical Street Cleaning machines, including vacuum sweeping and power washing operations.
+Paving ‘Jointing Sand Stabilisers’ are not normally the same thing as a “Paving Sealer” , as sand stabilisers are more specifically designed to penetrate into the loose graded sand used to fill the joints, and bind the sand grains together between the blocks in the ‘flexibly’ laid pavement, i.e. bedded in compacted sand and fill.
+The so-called ‘stabilised’ sand then greatly reduces weed growth and the sand grains being eroded by weathering.
+Where necessary, higher performance, specialist applied jointing sand stabilisers can be used to completely seal paved surfaces and resist sand loss in commercial areas e.g. by Mechanical Street Cleaning machines, including vacuum sweeping and power washing operations, such as on airfields and military bases, though these are specialist products that must be applied by specialist contractors.

-Important note: Paving jointing sand stabilisers are not normally used with rigid paving using concrete or natural stone pavers, as this normally requires a jointing / pointing / grouting mortar to be used, especially where the joints in small format paving are designed to have a nominal 10mm width as this will vary due to the profiles of the stone.
-Here a pre-bagged GftK Paving Jointing Mortar should be selected according to the stone paving area’s use, exposure and requirements.
+Important note: Paving jointing sand stabilisers are not normally used with rigid paving such as for patios and driveways or streetworks using concrete or natural stone pavers, as these require a paving jointing mortar to be used as the final grout between the different elements, especially where the joints in small format paving are designed to have a nominal width of at least 10mm, which will also vary due to the profiles of the stone.
+Here a pre-batched GftK Paving Jointing Mortar should be selected according to the stone paving area’s use, exposure and requirements.

 Paving Sealing products must be extremely low viscosity in order to ensure penetration of the surface and avoid delamination or peeling-off, and then to provide a sealed waterproof, or water-repellent and frost-resistant surface.
 The ‘surface coating’ types must also harden to a dense film that can increase the abrasion and wear resistance, plus they can possibly also improve the appearance of the surface.
 Paving Sealing products will have a very limited effect on the reduction of weed growth in the joints.